 Hyundai - Bosch - Black & Decker -Karcher Skil

 Campeon - Karcher - Kranzle - Lavor - Makita - Nilfisk - Honda

 8 tips for choosing and using a pressure washer

-- Over the winter it is best to drain your pressure washer and protect it from freezing temperatures.
-Otherwise, the seals and plastic components will soon remind you that water is incompressible and that its volume increases when it freezes...
+- Over the winter it is best to drain your pressure washer to protect it from frost.
+Otherwise, the seals and plastic components will soon get damaged.

 - If you connect extension hoses to your pressure washer, don't be surprised to find that the water pressure at the nozzle decreases – that's one of the laws of hydraulics!